 Terell is the Director of Jazz Studies and Chair of Instrumental Studies at Temple University.
 For his work as an educator, Terell received Temple's “Creative Achievement Award.”
 Terell has conducted the All City Jazz Orchestra, an all-audition honor band created through a partnership with the School District of Philadelphia and the POPS, since its creation in 2015.
 With this new appointment, he will help expand the All City Jazz program’s footprint—helping raise the city’s next generation of jazz musicians and music lovers.

-“Jazz has always been a personal favorite of mine, so I’m thrilled to announce this collaboration with Philly’s own Terell Stafford,” said Frank Giordano, President and CEO of The Philly POPS.
+“Jazz has always been a personal favorite of mine, so I’m thrilled to announce this collaboration with Philly’s own Terell Stafford,” said Frank Giordano, President of The Philly POPS.
 “I am looking forward to presenting The Philly POPS Jazz Orchestra of Philadelphia’s performances over these next years.
 We admire his work in education, both at Temple University and with the All-City Jazz program, and we look to his leadership as we ramp up our POPS in Schoolsprogramming with the School District of Philadelphia.
 Terell is the perfect educator to shape the jazz musicians of tomorrow.”

 About Terell Stafford